core-wg/echo-request-tag/draft-ietf-core-echo-request-tag.md

   after an endpoint's details (like the IP address) have changed, then the client MUST consider messages sent to *any* endpoint address within the new operation's security context.

-* The client MUST NOT regard a blockwise request operation as concluded unless all of the messages the client previously sent in the operation have been confirmed by the message integrity protection mechanism, or are considered invalid by the server if replayed.
+* The client MUST NOT regard a block-wise request operation as concluded unless all of the messages the client previously sent in the operation have been confirmed by the message integrity protection mechanism, or are considered invalid by the server if replayed.

   Typically, in OSCORE, these confirmations can result either from the client receiving an OSCORE response message matching the request (an empty ACK is insufficient), or because the message's sequence number is old enough to be outside the server's receive window.

   In DTLS, this can only be confirmed if the request message was not retransmitted, and was responded to.

 <!-- pending see thread "ERT and OSCORE" -->
-Authors of other documents (e.g. applications of {{RFC8613}}) are invited to mandate this behavior for clients that execute blockwise interactions over secured transports.
+Authors of other documents (e.g. applications of {{RFC8613}}) are invited to mandate this behavior for clients that execute block-wise interactions over secured transports.
 In this way, the server can rely on a conforming client to set the Request-Tag option when required, and thereby conclude on the integrity of the assembled body.

 Note that this mechanism is implicitly implemented when the security layer guarantees ordered delivery (e.g. CoAP over TLS {{RFC8323}}).
 This is because with each message, any earlier message can not be replayed any more, so the client never needs to set the Request-Tag option unless it wants to perform concurrent operations.

-### Multiple Concurrent Blockwise Operations
+### Multiple Concurrent Block-wise Operations

-CoAP clients, especially CoAP proxies, may initiate a blockwise request operation to a resource, to which a previous one is already in progress, which the new request should not cancel.
+CoAP clients, especially CoAP proxies, may initiate a block-wise request operation to a resource, to which a previous one is already in progress, which the new request should not cancel.
 A CoAP proxy would be in such a situation when it forwards operations with the same cache-key options but possibly different payloads.

 For those cases, Request-Tag is the proxy-safe elective option suggested in {{RFC7959}} Section 2.4 last paragraph.

-When initializing a new blockwise operation, a client has to look at other active operations:
+When initializing a new block-wise operation, a client has to look at other active operations:

 * If any of them is matchable to the new one, and the client neither wants to cancel the old one nor postpone the new one, it can pick a Request-Tag value that is not in use by the other matchable operations for the new operation.